tohojo/flent/doc/options.rst

    Be verbose during batch run: Print all commands executed.

-.. option:: --batch-shuffle
+.. option:: --batch-no-shuffle

-   Randomise the order of tests within each batch run.
+   Do not randomise the order of test runs within each batch.

 .. option:: --batch-repetitions=REPETITIONS